ShaimaZakout/Exception-in-Java/README.md

 new class should indicate a specific kind of error.
 For example, InvalidHourException could be used to indicate that the value entered for hour was not an integer in the range 1 to 12.
-C. Write a class TimeOfDay that uses the exception classes defined in the previousexercise.
+C. Write a class TimeOfDay that uses the exception classes defined in the previous exercise.
 Give it a method setTimeTo(timeString) that changes the time if timeString corresponds to a valid time of day.
 If not, it should throw an exception of the appropriate type.
 D. Write code that reads a string from the keyboard and uses it to set the variable myTime of type TimeOfDay from the previous exercise.
 Use try-catch blocks to guarantee that myTime is set to a valid time.